Rajvardhanthakur/First_example/README.md

 # First_example
-I'm new in github
+I'm new to github
-This the first repository i have ever made.
+This is the first repository.
+I have ever made.